LandRegistry/common-dev-env/README.md

 Note that when including directives such as a Dockerfile build location or host volume mapping for the source code, the Compose context root `.` is considered to be the dev-env's /apps/ folder, not the location of the fragment.
 Ensure relative paths are set accordingly.

+##### `/fragments/compose-fragment.<variant>.yml`

+Optional variants of `compose-fragment.yml` designed for specific use cases, such as offering slimmed-down or extended configurations.
+The syntax for a variant compose fragment is the same as that for a default unversioned compose fragment (see above).

+Replace `<variant>` with the specific name of the variant configuration required, such as `slim` or `full`.

+A default `compose-fragment.yml` is still required in addition to any optional variants.

 [Example](snippets/compose-fragment.yml)

 ##### `/fragments/docker-compose-fragment.yml` and `/fragments/docker-compose-fragment.3.7.yml`